childsb/glusterfs-hadoop-docs/Configuration.markdown

 gluster volume set HadoopVol cluster.eager-lock on gluster volume set HadoopVol performance.stat-prefetch off

+Gluster Documentation and Downloads [are available here](http://www.gluster.org/download/)

 ** Install Oracle Java 1.6 **

 This is a requirement of Hadoop.
 Hadoop has not yet been widely tested with OpenJDK, although it may well work.
+The JRE needs to be installed on every server within the trusted storage pool that your Gluster Volume uses.

 ** Specialized Gluster Volume Mount **